 It’s also a bit of a golfing holiday centre.
 There are 17 well rated courses in the Tyrol region and well rated or not they all come with stunning scenery that would be hard to match anywhere.

-You can also while away the time on the sandy shores of Lake Constance or explore the beautiful countryside with a particular highlight being the lovely, quaint wooden houses that are typical of the area.
+Plenty of tourists also while away their time on the sandy shores of Lake Constance and the beautiful countryside that surrounds it, with a particular highlight being the quaint, traditional, wooden houses that are synonymous of the area.

 Lake Mondsee is known as Austria’s warmest lake with water temperatures as high as 27 degrees centigrade and is one of many in the region that are excellent for sailing, swimming and canoeing.

 Upper Austria contines to mine salt and the visitor can get involved too.
-A visit to Hallstatt mine will allow non claustrophobics to descend the depths and discover what goes on down there, and it’s all really very interesting, if not slightly scary.
+A visit to Hallstatt Salzwelten mine, in the Salzkammergut region between Graz and Salzburg, will allow non claustrophobics to descend the depths and discover what goes on down there, and it’s all really very interesting, if not slightly scary.

 Lower Austria, with the grand River Danube flowing through is not as Alpine as other regions but it has its beautiful clear lakes like Lunzer See and Herrensee and miles of idyllic farming land.